Traffic Impact Study in Ontario

 • Evaluating future congestion levels and travel times

-These projections help determine whether additional road modifications or capacity enhancements are needed.
+These projections help determine whether additional road modifications or capacity enhancements are required.

 3. Trip Generation Analysis